 Bailey Brown is a doctoral candidate in Sociology, a Paul F. Lazarsfeld Fellow and a Ford Foundation Fellow.
-Bailey hails from Brooklyn, New York, and Danbury, Connecticut.
-She received her undergraduate degree in Sociology from the University of Pennsylvania with minors in urban education and Africana studies.
-Bailey co-facilitated the Office of Academic Diversity Research Collective for interdisciplinary graduate student scholars at Columbia and served as a fellow for the Office of Multicultural Affairs.
+She received her undergraduate degree in Sociology (Cum Laude) from the University of Pennsylvania with minors in urban education and Africana studies.
+Bailey studies urban sociology, social stratification/inequality, race/ethnicity and education inequality and policy.